enjarai/restart-detector/README.md

 # Restart Detector

-This **fully server-side** mod adds Restart Detectors, a new block that will output a redstone signal before the server shuts down.
+This **fully server-side** mod adds Restart Detectors, a new block that will output a redstone signal before server shutdowns.

+These new blocks can be used to disable sensitive redstone contraptions to prevent expensive breakages, and can even be used on flying machines due to their lightweight design™! (no blockentity required)

+By default, this mod hijacks the behaviour of the `/stop` command to use a countdown before actually shutting down the server, giving restart detectors time to activate.
+It also adds a few subcommands to manage this behaviour.

 ## Visuals